Valkyria Chronicles Anime Video Game Review

 The one other thing to bring up is the challenge and replayability angle.
 It's not a wildly difficult game; so long as you're careful with your choices and plan your moves in battle carefully you can probably finish it without having to re-do more than a couple of maps.
 But, the difference between a D rank--fine to advance in the game--and an A rank--which nets you extra experience, money, bonus weapons, and pride, but no plot changes--is usually the difference between a careful, methodic slog and doing nothing wrong.

 You don't get the chance to go back and replay earlier fights (apart from the selection of skirmish battles) until you've finished the game and get a second, more open, play through.
 The second time through does add a little bit of fun (particularly getting to use your fancy, advanced troops on the comparatively flimsy early enemies), but what's really impressive is the skirmishes.
 The regular difficulty levels are just steps up in the same challenge--more and tougher enemies.
 But the Expert versions of each that you unlock after finishing the game are something else entirely.
-The maps may be the same, but the layouts are different (often role-reversed, in fact), the goals are different, and the enemies... well, it goes from a battle to sticking your face in a wall of Gatling guns while somebody uses your rear for target practice with a heavy tank.
+The maps may be the same, but the layouts are different (often role-reversed, in fact), the goals are different, and the enemies... well, it goes from a battle to sticking your face in a wall of Gatling guns while somebody uses your butt for target practice with a heavy tank.

-When you put all this together, you have what is one of the most emotionally engaging, entertaining, visually beautiful, and all-around fun to play action-strategy games of all time.
+When you put all this together, you have what is one of the most emotionally engaging, entertaining, visually beautiful, and all-around fun-to-play action-strategy games of all time.
 It is heavy enough on plot and fantasy-Europe history that it won't appeal to everybody, but personally I can't recommend it highly enough.

 Notes and Trivia

 A completely original Sega concept that has aggregated itself into a bit of a franchise--which it deserves.
 As of this writing there are two spin-off sequel games (Welkin and a few familiar faces make appearances, but the main characters are different) with very similar mechanics, both for the PSP.
+The first, Valkyria Chronicles II, is set during a rebel uprising a few years after this game, and is available in the US.
+The second, Valkyria Chronicles III, is a side story that takes place in the same timeframe as this game but focuses on an army unit of misfits; it has, sadly, never been released outside Japan.

 The game is rated "Teen" by the ESRB (for animated blood, mild language, mild suggestive themes, use of tobacco, and violence), and probably deserves to be in the 13+ range.